marctrem/usbarmory-wiki-fork/GPIOs.md

 ### LED Control

-The Mk I LED can be controlled as follows:
+The Mk I LED can be controlled as follows

+Debian examples:

 ```
 ## unload the default LED modules